EliotTaylor1/LoLAPI/README.md

 # LoLAPI-CLI
 ## What is LoLAPI-CLI
 LoLAPI-CLI is a CLI tool written in Python that allows you to look-up stats for a League account using Riot's API.
+It also includes SQLite3 integration for storing and querying accounts and their matches

 *This project is currently WIP.
 See roadmap below.*
 ## How to run
 1. Install Python3
    `https://www.python.org/downloads/`
 2. Clone this repo `git clone https://github.com/EliotTaylor1/LoLAPI-CLI.git`
-3. Open `config.json`
+3. Open the `.env` file
 4. Insert your riot API key
 5. Insert the region and server of the player you want to search
 6. run either `run.bat` (Windows) or `run.sh` (Unix)
     *The script will create a venv in the directory you're running in*
 ## Roadmap
-1. Remove need for region and server setting in config.json
+1. Remove need for region and server setting in .env
 2. UI?

 ## FAQ